MicrosoftDocs/windows-dev-docs/uwp/gaming/input-practices-for-games.md

 For these reasons, player input should be tracked and correlated with the [User](/uwp/api/windows.gaming.input.igamecontroller.User) property of the device class (inherited from the [IGameController](/uwp/api/windows.gaming.input.igamecontroller) interface).

-The [UserGamepadPairingUWP](/samples/microsoft/xbox-atg-samples/usergamepadpairinguwp/) sample demonstrates how you can keep track of users and the devices they're using.
+The [UserGamepadPairingUWP](https://github.com/microsoft/Xbox-ATG-Samples/tree/main/UWPSamples/System/UserGamepadPairingUWP) sample app on GitHub demonstrates how you can keep track of users and the devices they're using.

 ## Detecting button transitions